ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 information about the public key that is used by the resource server.
 AS MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that C wants to communicate with.
 AS MUST protect the integrity of the token.
+If the access token contains confidential data, AS MUST also protect the confidentiality of the access token.

 C MUST ascertain that the access token response belongs to a certain previously sent access token request, as the request may specify the